OpenSourcePolitics/data_utils/README.md

 ```

 ### form_automation
-> Allows you to automatically all cards for a Decidim form on Metabase
+> Allows you to automatically add cards for a Decidim form on Metabase
 ```bash
 poetry run make_summary
 ```